An Overview of XML in Excel

 Advantages of Using XML in Excel

 XML is a powerful tool for storing and sharing data.
-It is widely used on the web, in applications, and in databases.
+You can use widely on the web, in applications, and in databases.
 It has the following advantages.

 • It is a software & hardware-independent tool for storing and transporting data.